a-barbieri/gulpfile/README.md

 ### GULPFILE ###

+This gulpfile preprocesses your Rails javascripts and stylesheets.

-This gulpfile has been created to split `app` files from the `admin` ones.
-It has also an `extra` feature that let's you create the namespace you want without modifing Gulpfile settings.
+The idea behind this is to split your `app` files from the `admin` ones.
+It has also an `extra` feature that let's you create the namespace for as many plugins as you want without modifing Gulpfile settings.

 It has been thought for Ruby on Rails 4.2.6 or later and Node 6.2.0 or later.

+What you can do:
+* Use gulp for your [application assets][app]
+* Use gulp for your [admin assets][admin]
+* Use gulp for your [plugin assets][extra]

 * * *
+[app]
 ### Required structure ###

 In order to setup properly copy/paste `gulpfile.js` and `package.json` in your project's root.
 To install gulp dependencies run the following commands from Terminal (or any command-line):